Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Experimentation and Results

-Based on these experiments, we are able to determine the best-performing kernels combinations.
-The key takeaways are as follows: \begin{itemize} \item{The proposed UNet-MSAM consistently outperforms the baseline UNet-SC model.
-The ascending trend of both mIoU and mF1 validated the effectiveness of our kernel selection strategy across both HSI datasets.} \item{Use of multiscale kernels improved the performance in both datasets, but with different optimal kernal combinations.} \item{The selection of optimal kernel combinations is dataset-specific, highlighting the unique spectral features in the datasets and the importance of spectral features in hyperspectral image segmentation.} \item{The comprehensive ablation study provides strong evidence that both the integration location of MSAM and the selection of appropriate kernel combinations are crucial for optimal performance.
-These findings provide a foundation for future research in hyperspectral image segmentation, particularly in the development of adaptive kernel selection strategies.} \end{itemize}
+The ablation studies provide the following insights: \begin{itemize} \item{Multi-scale kernels in UNet-MSAM consistently outperform the baseline UNet-SC model, in both mIoU and mF1 across datasets.} \item{Optimal kernel combination is dataset-specific, highlighting the unique spectral features in the datasets and the importance of spectral features in HSI segmentation} \item{Both MSAM integration location and kernel selection significantly impact performance, with SC integration providing optimal stability.} \item{These findings establish a foundation for future research in adaptive kernel selection strategies for HSI segmentation applications.} \end{itemize}

-Additional experiments will use the proposed UNet-MSAM based on the top-3 kernels of each dataset and the three common but consistently high-performing kernels \textit{(5;7;9)} (also in the top-3 kernel for HSI-Drive), \textit{(1;3;11)}, and \textit{(1;3;5)}, making a total of eight kernel combinations.